m4r35n357/VisualOptimizers/README.md

 Against this solution, the error can theoretically be optimized down to zero (subject to numerical errors at higher filter order).

 Secondly, there are two "elliptic" (strictly, low-pass notch) designs, to be optimized against a real world spec.
-In the latter case, there is _no explicit solution_, and if the spec is exceeded (the minimum hits zero), there is a _continuum_ of solutions.
+In this case, there is _no explicit solution_, and if the spec is exceeded (the minimum hits zero), there is a _continuum_ of solutions.

 ## Pure c99 (plus optional 3D OpenGL visualization)